whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 1. Select "Run Tale" to start the instance
 1. Confirm you are redirected to the Run page
    1. Confirm that the Run panel displays the Tale icon, title, and author
-   1. Confirm that the Run page displays the Interact, Files, Metadata tabs
+   1. Confirm that the Run page displays the Interact, Files, Metadata and Share tabs
    1. Confirm that Interact tab is displayed by default
    1. Confirm notification panel displays and progression is correct
 1. Select the "..." menu.